Best Friends Whenever: Broadcast

-The series airs on Disney Channel in Canada.
+The series aired on Disney Channel in Canada.
 It premiered on Disney Channel in Australia and New Zealand on October 16, 2015.

 Reception

 Critical

 Brian Lowry, writing for Variety, thought the series' pilot episode was formulaic and did not take full advantages of the time travel premise.
 In particular, the series "appears more content to focus on the humdrum details of Shelby and Cyd's frantic lives than, say, sending them back to meet Abraham Lincoln or ahead to a time of flying cars."